parabible/parabible-production-client/README.md

 ## Contributing

-**Note:** `parabible-client` is not really made for you to use in some kind of home-grown way.
-That said, the [`parabible-server`](https://github.com/parabible/parabible-server) API (if I can call it that) is configured with CORS and should support you running your own queries against it.
+The [`parabible-server`](https://github.com/parabible/parabible-server) API (if I can call it that) is configured with CORS.
+This means that you should be able to run your own queries against it without being on the [parabible.com](https://parabible.com) domain.
 So feel free to build a competing interface (how about a dedicated mobile interface :D)!

-**Much better though:** Make contributions to fix [known issues](https://github.com/parabible/parabible-client/issues/) or go ahead and implement new features..

 To get going you’re probably going to want to clone the repository and get the necessary npm modules: